 Those who have been skiing before know how easy it is to lose balance and fall.

 Preventing unnecessary falls can go a long way to reducing risk of injury.
-Speak to your chiropractor about which balance exercises are safe for you.
+Let us know if you have questions about which balance exercises are safe for you.

-Strengthening the core muscles will provide a more stable platform for balance and carving through the snow.
+Strengthening your core muscles and you will have a more stable platform for balance and carving through the snow.